As a coffee enthusiast, you know the importance of brewing methods in creating that perfect cup.

 Cleaning a Moka Pot requires rinsing with warm water after every use, avoiding soap since it can harm the metal components sensitive to alkaline exposure.

-You can also disassemble some Moka Pots for a more thorough cleaning every couple of weeks.
+You can also disassemble some Moka Pots for a more thorough cleaning every few weeks.

-Whether you choose a Moka Pot or Pour-Over method ultimately comes down to personal preference.
+Choosing a Moka Pot or Pour-Over method depends on personal preference.

 However, maintaining cleanliness and simplicity in maintenance is an essential factor for both brewing processes.